 Road-stream Crossings

-Road-stream crossings are the most abundant structure type in the watershed, with 243 assessed and modelled crossings located on waterbodies with upstream modelled habitat.
-Demographic road crossings (highways, municipal, and paved roads) block 10.24 km of habitat (~3% of the total blocked habitat), with 69% of assessed crossings having been identified as barriers to fish passage.
-Resource roads block 17.31 km of habitat (~5%), with 60% of assessed crossings having been identified as barriers.
-The planning team felt that the data were underestimating the severity of road-stream crossing structures in the watershed, and therefore decided to update the rating from High to Very High.
-The planning team also felt that an irreversibility rating of Medium was appropriate due to the technical complexity and resources required to rehabilitate road-stream crossings.
+Road-stream crossings are the most abundant structure type in the watershed and include a combination of demographic road crossings (highways, municipal, and paved roads) and resource roads.
+The Planning Team felt that the overall threat rating underestimated the severity of road-stream crossing structures in the watershed, and therefore decided to update the overall threat rating from High to Very High.
+The Planning Team also felt that an irreversibility rating of Medium was appropriate due to the technical complexity and resources required to rehabilitate road-stream crossings.

 Lateral Barriers

 There are numerous types of lateral barriers that potentially occur in the watershed, including dykes, berms, and linear development (i.e., road and rail lines), all of which can restrict the ability of anadromous salmon to move into floodplains, riparian wetlands, and other off-channel habitats.
-No comprehensive lateral barrier data exists within the watershed, so threat ratings were based on qualitative local knowledge.
+No comprehensive lateral barrier data exists within the watershed, so pressure ratings were based on qualitative local knowledge.
 Lateral barriers are not thought to be as prevalent as road- or rail-stream crossings but are likely very severe where they do exist.
 Significant lateral barriers are known to occur along the mainstem of the Horsefly River, which disconnect the mainstem river from historic floodplain and off-channel habitat.
-Overall, the planning team decided that a High threat rating adequately captured the effect that lateral barriers are having on connectivity in the watershed.
-Work to begin quantifying and mapping lateral habitat commenced in 2022, as described in the Operational Plan (Table 4.2) under Strategy 2: Lateral barrier rehabilitation.
+Overall, the Planning Team decided that a High pressure rating adequately captured the effect that lateral barriers are having on connectivity in the watershed.

 Small Dams (<3 m height)